cloud-custodian/cloud-custodian/docs/source/azure/policy/resources/loadbalancer.rst

               value_type: normalize
               value: "ipv6"

-This policy will find all load balancers with 1000 or less transmitted packets over the last week and notify user@domain.com
+This policy will find all load balancers with 1000 or less transmitted packets over the last 72 hours and notify user@domain.com

 .. code-block:: yaml